grantcarthew/notes-google-cloud-architect/Storage/Cloud Storage.md

 Content is stored in Buckets that contain a globally unique name, a location, and a default storage class.
 If you do not specify a default storage class you will see the bucket listed as Standard Storage in the API.
 Objects stored in a Standard Storage bucket will be regional or mulit-regional depending on where the bucket is stored.

-Storeage classes only apply to objects within Cloud Storage.
+Storeage classes only apply to the objects within Cloud Storage, not the Buckets.
 You can change the storage class of an object or a bucket.
 Changing the storage class of a bucket will only affect new objects.

 All storage classes offer the same throuput, low latency, and high durability.